JoshuaTwigg/JoshuaTwigg/README.md

 ![zzzz](https://github.com/JoshuaTwigg/JoshuaTwigg/assets/105489684/44d7a419-b265-4ca7-89c8-9f9dd2ff7b49)
 -->

-<p>I enjoy being creative, self taught and building something great from scratch.
+<h3>I enjoy being creative, self taught and building something great from scratch.
 taught myself how to play various instruments, programming and music production for personal projects.
-I am eager to learn more in these fields and keen for new experiences</p>
+I am eager to learn more in these fields and keen for new experiences</h3>
 <!--
 -    Recieved access to, and completed the Codespace Fullstack Developer bootcamp Course (6-9 months course)